Zapier vs Pabbly | 9 Factors to Decide the Best One

 What kind of customer support does Zapier offer?

-Zapier offers email support on all plans.
-Paid users get faster response times, and higher-tier plans receive priority service.
+Zapier offers live chat and email support on all paid plans.
+Team users get faster response times, and Enterprise plans get dedicated SLAs and technical account managers.
 Zapier also has an extensive knowledge base, user forums, tutorials, and community templates.
 You can usually find answers without needing to contact support.

-However, it doesn’t offer live chat or phone support.
-Zapier’s help system works well for most users, and the large community of users means you’ll find many tutorials and guides across the web.
+Zapier doesn't offer phone support.
+Zapier’s help system works well for most users, and the large community of users means you’ll find many tutorials and guides across the web (including on Zapier's blog).

-Does Pabbly have responsive support and active community?
+Does Pabbly have responsive support and an active community?

 Yes.
 Pabbly offers live chat and email support, and responses are generally quick.
 They also run a strong Facebook community where users ask questions, share workflows, and request new features.
 Pabbly’s knowledge base is smaller than Zapier’s but is growing steadily.